olensmar/ambassador-codegen-module/README.md

 ## Mapping Generation

-The generated mapping is prohibitive in the sense that it only maps the exact matching method and path (including path parameters), for each operation.
+The generated mapping is prohibitive in the sense that it only maps the exact matching method and path (including path parameters) for each operation.
 For example, the generated mapping for the getPetById operation above results in:

 ```